xiaojian-w/Gene-Regulatory-Networks-Construction/design.md

 ### Summary

-This project will contain following main steps to constructing gene regulatory networks using RNA-Seq.
+This project aims to streamline the process of constructing gene regulatory networks using RNA-Seq.

-Main steps are following:
+Main steps are as following:

-- function 1
-- function 2
-- function 3
+- Preprocessing Genotype Data
-- etc...
+-

 ```mermaid
 graph LR;